milosdavidovic/blog.io/_posts/2017-04-25-lorem-ipsum.markdown

 #### Headings ####

-There are four level of headers available in markdown.
-This is achieved by suraunding text with *hash* characters (*space* is needed between hash characters and the text).
+There are four levels of headers available in markdown.
+This is achieved by surrounding text with *hash* characters (*space* is needed between hash characters and the text).
 This is an example of markdown code for headings:

 ```
 First level header